twilsonpierce/music-db/README.md

 - make sure Postgres.app is open and running in the background
 - in Postico, create a new database called 'music-db'
 - `npm install`
+- run `npm start` to start the app

 ## Models
 Edit the files in the 'models' folder to create the following models.